Affected: All SDKs

 Client-side JavaScript-based SDKs

 For client-side JavaScript-based SDKs, you cannot change the user object to a new user, or the SDK will serve the fallback value for all flags until it has finished fetching the flags for the new user.
-This is achieved by configuring the SDK with the bootstrap: “localstorage”
+This is achieved by configuring the SDK with the bootstrap: “localstorage” option.
+This is the optimal solution if you expect your users to:

 - Use your app offline frequently.